Transcenduality/Singularity-Indicator/README.md

 ---

-Troubleshooting ATAS Not Loading on 5m Chart
+Troubleshooting ATAS Not Loading on 5m Chart:

 If the 5m chart won't load after an ATAS update, check if ATAS switched BTCUSDT to the Binance Spot pair instead of the Futures pair.

 Solution:

 Check your BTCUSDT pair in ATAS.

 Go to the instrument settings and switch to the Binance Futures BTCUSDT pair instead of the Spot pair.

 Reload the 5m chart.

 If the issue persists, restart ATAS and try again.